zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

     $with-github-credentials git push

-After that point, the rest was easy.
+Echoing like that is not ideal, but this is running in a single-user VM, so it'll do for now.

+The remaining bits of the scripting were easy.

 #### Step Right Up

 After completing full release scripts for NQP and Rakudo and ensuring they work, it was time to break them.
-If a single spectest test failed in final tarball testing due to being floppy, you don't want to repeat the whole process from scratch.
+If a single spectest test fails in final tarball testing due to being floppy, you don't want to repeat the whole process from scratch.
 So I broke up release scripts into bite-size pieces and made the bot able to run individual pieces on command.